SourMesen/Mesen/Docs/content/debugging/Debugger.md

 - **Register**: These are used to give name to built-in or mapper-specific registers.
 For example, the $2000 PPU register could be renamed to "PpuControl".

 There are some restrictions on what a label can contain -- in general, they must begin with a letter or an underscore and cannot contain spaces or most non-alphanumeric characters.
-Every type of label can also contain a comment.
-Comments are shown in the code window as well as in the tooltips that are displayed when putting your cursor over a label in the code window.
+Labels can also contain a comment which is shown in the code window as well as in the tooltips that are displayed when putting your cursor over a label in the code window.

+Multi-byte labels can be defined using the `Length` setting.
+This can be used to define multi-byte values, arrays or pointers in the code.
+Multi-byte labels will be shown with a +X offset modifier when referred to in the code window (e.g: `MyArrayLabel+2`)

 ## Function List ##